SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/sysdis-monitor.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The Sysdig Monitor Cloud-to-Cloud source provides the ability to collect events such as monitoring, alerting, troubleshooting from Sysdig Monitor platform and send them to Sumo logic.
+The Sysdig Monitor Cloud-to-Cloud source provides the ability to collect events such as monitoring, alerting, troubleshooting from the Sysdig Monitor platform and send them to Sumo Logic.
 It ingests events from the [Sysdig Monitor API](https://app.sysdigcloud.com/api/public/docs/index.html).

 ## Prerequisites